sux21/Comparative-analysis-of-population-structure-of-MYLU-and-MYYU-in-BC-Canada/math_derivations/derivation_WC84_Fst.md

 ```

 Let population frequency of allele A be $P(a_{ij}=A) = p$. <br>
-Inbreeding coefficient (probability of two alleles being identical by descent in one individual) be $F$. <br>
+Let inbreeding coefficient (probability of two alleles being identical by descent in one individual) be $F$. <br>
 Let probability of two alleles being identical by descent be $P(a_{ij} = a_{kl})$.

 Probability of two alleles in individual i being both A (can be identical by descent or not identical by descent) = $P(a_{i1} = A, a_{i2} = A) = P(a_{i1} = A) P(a_{i2} = A | a_{i1} = A) = p[F_{i} + (1-F_{i})p]$.